foxfirebound/academic-kickstart-Batten/content/home/publications.md

 active = true  # Activate this widget? true weight = 90  # Order that this section will appear.

-title = ""The Female Helix of Paradox and Identity Within the Mirrored Imagery of The Bell Jar"" subtitle = ""
+title = "The Female Helix of Paradox and Identity Within the Mirrored Imagery of The Bell Jar" subtitle = ""

 [content]